MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 <a name="#Exercise1"></a>
 ## Exercise 1: Create a machine with Windows Server 2012 and run R job. ##

-1. You need to login to [Windows Azure Management Portal]（http://manage.windowsazure.com） to get start.
+1. You need to login on [Windows Azure Management Portal]（http://manage.windowsazure.com） to get start.

 	![Login to Windows Azure Management Portal](images/windows-azure-management-portal.png)